 Celebrate Your Success

 If your letter is published, share it with us!
-We will send you a prize-pack of Animal Legal Defense Fund goodies to help you keep spreading the word about our work to advocate for animals using the legal system.
-Email the published link to your letter to the editor to info@aldf.org or send a hard copy to the Animal Legal Defense Fund, 525 East Cotati Avenue, Cotati, CA 94931 Make sure to include your name, mailing address, and a copy of your published letter.
+We will send you Animal Legal Defense Fund merch to help you keep spreading the word about our work to advocate for animals using the legal system.
+Email the published link to your letter to the editor to info@aldf.org or send a hard copy to the Animal Legal Defense Fund, 525 East Cotati Avenue, Cotati, CA 94931.
+Make sure to include your name, mailing address, and a copy of your published letter.

 How We Work